-Exam I Board & Specification Code: AQA 8520 Head of Department: Mr A Baker
+Exam Board & Specification Code: AQA 8520 Head of Department: Mr A Baker

-C

-- iter Science is the science behind how computer

-• • principles that enable computers to work and the programming concepts needed to make software.

-Compu iter Science is a rigorous and complex discipline.
+Computer Science is the science behind how computers work.
+It is about the mathematical principles that enable computers to work and the programming concepts needed to make software.
+Computer Science is a rigorous and complex discipline.

-The GO CSE course covers:
+The GCSE course covers:

-1. Fundamentals of algorithms
+- 1. Fundamentals of algorithms

-2. Programming
+- 2. Programming

-3. 3.
-Fundamentals of data representation
+- 3. Fundamentals of data representation

-4. Computer systems
+- 4. Computer systems

-5. Fundamentals of computer networks
+- 5. Fundamentals of computer networks

-6. Fundamentals of cyber security
+- 6. Fundamentals of cyber security

-7. tal technology on wider society, including

-issues of privacy
+- 7. Ethical, legal and environmental impacts of digital technology on wider society, including issues of privacy

-8. Aspects of software development
+- 8. Aspects of software development

-- 1: Computational thinking and problem solving • itational thinking, problem solving, code tracing edge of computer science from subject content 1 • is asse ssing a student's practical problem solving and co omputational thinking skills.
-Paper 2: Written Assessment - etical knowledge from subject content 3-7 listed above.
-Questions assess a student's tical knowledge.
-C The no n-exam assessment (NEA) assesses a student's a ability to use the knowledge and skills gained throug h the course to solve a practical programming pr oblem.
-Students will be expected to follow a system atic approach to problem solving, consistent wit h the skills described in section 8 of the above list. to completing CCCE Computer Science would be in a strong position to study Computer its completing GCSE Computer Science would be Science e at A level.
-It is complementary with Engineering g and Mathematics as well as the sciences.
-Asses sment Paper 1 : Computational thinking and problem solving: 1 hr 30 minute written examination worth - the total marks.
-2 : Theoretical knowledge: 1 hr 30 minute writte n examination worth 40% of the total marks.
-NEA (N Ion-exam assessment): Assesses a student's abil ity to use the knowledge and skills gained through the course to solve a practical programming problem.
-The NEA is worth 20% of the total marks and students are expected to spend 20 hours on the task. · ·
+Paper 1: Computational thinking and problem solving

+Computational thinking, problem solving, code tracing and applied computing as well as theoretical knowledge of computer science from subject content 1-4 listed above.
+This area of the specification is assessing a student's practical problem solving and computational thinking skills.

+Paper 2: Written Assessment

+Theoretical knowledge from subject content 3-7 listed above.
+Questions assess a student's theoretical knowledge.

+The non-exam assessment (NEA) assesses a student's ability to use the knowledge and skills gained through the course to solve a practical programming problem.
+Students will be expected to follow a systematic approach to problem solving, consistent with the skills described in section 8 of the above list.

+Students completing GCSE Computer Science would be in a strong position to study Computer Science at A level.
+It is complementary with Engineering and Mathematics as well as the Sciences.

+Paper 1: Computational thinking and problem solving: 1 hr 30 minute written examination worth 40% of the total marks.

+Paper 2: Theoretical knowledge: 1 hr 30 minute written examination worth 40% of the total marks.

+NEA (Non-exam assessment): Assesses a student's ability to use the knowledge and skills gained through the course to solve a practical programming problem.
+The NEA is worth 20% of the total marks and students are expected to spend 20 hours on the task.